 Section 34 of the Animal Welfare Act 2006 states that a court may make an order disqualifying a defendant from keeping animals.

 When can the order be made?

-The purpose of the order is not to punish the offender; The sole purpose is to protect the future welfare of other animals (Barker v RSPCA EWHC 880 (Admin)).
+The purpose of the order is not to punish the offender; rather, the sole purpose of it is to protect the future welfare of other animals.

 What is the scope of the order?

-Disqualification can include one or more of the following parts:
+Disqualification from keeping animals can include one or more of the following parts: